Our new cross-artform show on body image – currently in development.

-Aimed at teenage audiences upon completion this performance piece is trying to find means of self acceptance and self love in a world where unachievable beauty norms are dictated by social media and peer group pressure.
+Aimed at teenage audiences this performance piece is to find means of self acceptance and self love in a world where unachievable beauty norms are dictated by social media and peer group pressure.
 This has serious consequences on our self image and mental health, causing a sense of isolation, self loathing and loneliness.

 Why is appearance so important?

 Is this just a way of distraction from what really matters in this human experience called life?
 Where are the real qualities and what do they matter in a world of “young and beautiful”?
 Is it fabricated to create the sense of isolation?
 Of never achieving a sense of being good enough?
+Chasing us to consume more, set unreachable goals never to be truly satisfied.

 The diversity of techniques are to represent the contrast between the insanity and superficiality of social media world and the deep struggles of the soul.